-This was introduced to due to the risk associated with losses disguised as wins (LDWs) found in research, including Sharman et al 2015 - Dual effects of 'losses disguised as wins' and near-misses in a slot machine game https://www.researchgate.net/publication/277595300_Dual_effects_of%27losses_disguised_as_wins%27_and_near-misses_in_a_slot_machine_game found that LDWs increased the enjoyment of the non-win game outcome with participants experiencing elevated electrochemical or "valence" responses.
+This was introduced to due to the risk associated with losses disguised as wins (LDWs) found in research, including Sharman et al 2015 - Dual effects of 'losses disguised as wins' and nearmisses in a slot machine game

 The average speed of non-slots products is higher than slots which means any LDWs are seen less often than in slots.
 However, the current difference between the speed of virtual casino games and slots is not so dissimilar that the risk of positive reinforcement of losses is zero, and customers may be misled into thinking their losses are lower than they are or are encouraged to feel more positively about losing than they otherwise would.